codeforamerica/cityvoice/README.md

 Once in the web interface, set up a new scheduled job with the `rake notifications:task` to be run at whatever interval you want.

-#### Google Analytics
+#### (Optional) Google Analytics

 In production, you may want to set up Google Analytics with the environment variable used as a flag:

     $ heroku config:set GOOGLE_ANALYTICS_ID=foo123

-#### Basic Authentication
+#### (Optional) Password protection

-If you want HTTP basic authentication enabled, you can set the following environment variables:
+If you want collect telephone feedback but keep the web interface provide, you can password-protect the web site by setting the following environment variables:

     $ heroku config:set LOCK_CITYVOICE=true
     $ heroku config:set CITYVOICE_LOCK_USERNAME=xxxxxxxxxx